Tpj-root/isro/Quiz_Assessment.md

-a.
+Ans: a.
 Voyager 1 and 2

 ```